kitcharoenp/my_invest/_posts/2023-01-16-investment_outlook-2023.md

 ---

 ## Macro
+* Global real GDP is forecasted to grow by 2.2 percent in 2023, down from 3.2 percent in 2022.

-Japan has so far maintained looser policy settings; but any shift away from its current yield curve control could lead to unintended consequences for the yen and potentially add
+* Japan has so far maintained looser policy settings; but any shift away from its current yield curve control could lead to unintended consequences for the yen and potentially add